 Bluestocking" to refer to an intellectual or academic woman.
 See this post for more about Bluestockings in general and this title in particular.

-2012 was an astonishing year of discovery for me.
+2012 was a watershed year of discovery for me.
 I put down all of my findings and discoveries about crossdressing in a single blog post.
 I suppose it's my personal FAQs.
-If you want to know where I am with respect to crossdressing, and its place in my life, start here, (though it's already a little out of date) and for my top 10 posts by their hit count, go here.
+If you want to know where I am with respect to crossdressing, and its place in my life, start here, (though it's already somewhat out of date) and for my top 10 posts by their hit count, go here.

 2015 was the year I started to tell my close friends and family about Vivienne, and so far their reaction has been amazingly positive and supportive.
 To everyone: I cannot express how much your acceptance means to me, and I love you all.

 2016 was the year I made it out, in public, in daylight, for the first time as Vivienne.
 I don't know exactly what the future will hold, but I am reasonably certain that when I am an old woman, I shall wear purple.
 I might even end up looking like one of my heroines, the incomparable Dr. Evadne Hinge.
-But 2016 was also the year my marriage finally ended, after years of trouble, and you can find my discussion of that here.
+But 2016 was also the year my marriage finally ended, after years of agony, and you can find my discussion of that here.
 Then there was a bit of a lull, before a bit of a renaissance.
 I have a partner who is very supportive, which is wonderful.
 And I've been spending a lot more time out in public lately, and I will be publishing that in due course.

 The material in this blog is my own work (except where attributed).
 You are not free to copy or circulate my work, unless you explicitly attribute the work to me and include a link to this website.